 Apparently, people are working longer hours during the pandemic.
 Gallup has pretty much confirmed it as well in some recently published research.
-Our obsession throughout the last few months to try to replicate the office environment online is taking its toll.
+Our obsession throughout the last few months to try to replicate the office environment online is taking its toll and causing employee burnout.

 We don’t seem to have learned much about redefining the purpose of work, as a result of this massive experiment over the last few months, and we are all paying for it one way or another.